- Donald Trump resurrected his feud with Rosie O'Donnell during the first presidential debate

-But this is only the latest development in the feud between the real estate mogul and the comedian, who once called him a "snake-oil salesman."
+But this is only the latest development in the feud between the real estate mogul and his favorite nemesis.

 Here is a timeline of the highlights from their highly public feud: